 There is little known about how much HHW is generated annually.
 Sales of hazardous products do not equal the hazardous waste, since products put to their intended use are not considered wastes.
 Since HHW is created when the generator determines that a product is no longer useful, it is difficult to distinguish between products and wastes in storage.
-In practice, residents tend to store products past their useful life, which can create hazards in the home through the growth in quantities and the destabilization of some hazardous products with age.
+In practice, residents tend to store products past their useful life, which can create hazardous products with age.
 Additionally, it is unknown how much HHW is improperly disposed of in storm drains, down sewers or to the soil.
 What is quantified are estimates of how much is disposed of in the landfill and how much is collected in HHW collection programs.